natcap/invest-gcm-downscaling/README.md

 - **Parallelization**: Tasks are managed using taskgraph for reproducibility and performance.

 ## Troubleshooting
-- If GCM files are not found, ensure they are correctly stored in the GCS bucket and readable with anonymous credentials.
+- If the model runs without error but downscaled data are not created, the data for the selected model may not exist.
+Ensure that the GCM files for the selected model are stored in the GCS bucket or try selecting a different model.
 - Errors about date bounds typically mean the requested reference or prediction period is outside the range of available data.
 - If you see unexpected results in extreme precipitation adjustment, check the `.csv` files created in intermediate/ for GPD samples.